San Fernando Valley Gender Discrimination Lawyers

 What is the statute of limitations for filing a gender discrimination claim in California?

-In California, you must file a complaint with the California Civil Rights Department (CRD) within three years of the discriminatory act under the Fair Employment & Housing Act (FEHA).
-After filing, if the CRD issues a “right to sue” letter, you have one year from that date to file a civil lawsuit.
+In California, you generally must file a complaint with the Civil Rights Department within three years of the discriminatory act under FEHA.
+After receiving a right-to-sue notice, you typically have one year to file a lawsuit in court.
+A gender discrimination lawyer can help ensure deadlines are met and advise on whether filing earlier may protect your rights.

 What should I do if I believe I’ve experienced gender discrimination?